lsu-ddem/intro-to-esports/content/6-Journalism/1_Lesson_1/_index.en.md

 ### Overview:

 “The purpose of journalism, is not defined by technology, nor by journalists or the techniques they employ.”
-Rather, “the principles and purpose of journalism are defined by something more basic: the function news plays in the lives of people.” -Bill Kovach and Tom Rosenstiel
+Rather, “the principles and purpose of journalism are defined by something more basic: the function news plays in the lives of people.” - Bill Kovach and Tom Rosenstiel

 ###  Expected Lesson Duration:
 Lesson is expected to last 2 days.